containers/podlet/README.md

   caddy-data:
 ```

-`podlet compose compose-example.yaml` will create a `caddy.container` like so:
+`podlet compose compose-example.yaml` will create a `caddy.container` file like so:

 ```ini
 # caddy.container